justinmklam/pycascades-2019/conference-notes.md

 + Code is only ~15 lines.
 Easy peasy
 + Github: https://github.com/norahsakal/pycascades-2019-shades

-## Takeaway

-+ Getting started in machine learning is easy with Keras and tensorflow
+**Takeaway:** Getting started in machine learning is easy with Keras and tensorflow

-# 08 - Ania Kapuścińska: Lint your code responsibly!
+## 08 - Ania Kapuścińska: Lint your code responsibly!

 - Linters can help find simple bugs, as well as style formatting
 - TODO: Check out pycodestyle, pyflakes